wp-plugins/qrcodes/readme.txt

 === QRCodes ===
 Contributors: holyhope
 Donate link:
 Tags: qrcodes, qrcode, flash, barcode, generator, multisite, multiblog, footer, print, navigation, mobile, phone Requires at least: 4.1
 Tested up to: 4.1
-Stable tag: 4.3
+Stable tag: trunk
 License: GPLv2 or later.
 License URI: http://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses

 QRCode add images that visitor can flash with their favorites applications.
-Choose where to display and when (ex: only on printed page, at the top right corner).
+Choose where to display and when (ex: only on printed page).

 == Description ==